samuellozanoiglesias/LearnLikeMe/README.md

 ## Frequently Asked Questions

 **Q: Do I need to know Python?**
 A: No!
-Just follow the steps above and use the scripts and notebooks.

-**Q: Can I use my own data?**
-A: Yes!
-Put your data in the `datasets/` folder and update the notebook or script to use your file.

-**Q: Where do I find more help?**
-A: Each notebook and script has step-by-step comments.
-For more details, see our [paper](https://escholarship.org/uc/item/5dt3d93g).

-## License

-See the [LICENSE](LICENSE) file for rights and limitations.

-## Project Structure (What’s inside?)

-- `little_learner/`: Core code for the neural modules (no need to edit for basic use)
-- `datasets/`: All the data for training/testing
-- `CogSci_version/`: Notebooks for different arithmetic tasks and analyses
-- `JAX_MODULES-*`: Advanced implementations (for programmers)

-## Frequently Asked Questions

-**Q: Do I need to know Python?**
-A: No!
 Just follow the steps above and use the notebooks.

 **Q: Can I use my own data?**